How To Optimize Your Web URL Structure?

 Subdomain

 A subdomain comprises words or phrases preceding the first dot in a URL.
-Commonly, in the context of the internet, "www" represents the World Wide Web and is the most prevalent subdomain.
+Commonly, "www" is the most prevalent subdomain.
 But now, including "www" is an optional practice as its presence or absence doesn't hold much significance.
 Regarding SEO, using or excluding "www" doesn't notably impact rankings.
 But indeed, omitting "www" can result in shorter and more user-friendly URLs.

 Additionally, you can use various words as subdomains to organize website sections, such as "blog" or "support," directing to specific directories within the primary domain.
 These aid in managing and structuring website segments based on specific functions.